Mold, Water, Fire & Radon

 It can be very stressful having mold, water damage or a fire in your home.
 Our company has all of the proper knowledge, certifications and equipment to help you with your restoration needs.
-We carry certifications through the IICRC (Institute of Inspection Cleaning & Restoration Certification) in Water Damage Restoration, Applied Structural Drying, Journeyman Water Restorer, Certified Mold Inspector, Mold Remediation, Applied Microbial Restoration, Fire & Smoke Restoration, Odor Control, Journeyman Textile Cleaner, Carpet Cleaning, and Upholstery & Fabric which ensures you have come to the right place.
+We carry several certifications: Water Damage Restoration, Applied Structural Drying, Journeyman Water Restorer, Certified Mold Inspector, Mold Remediation, Applied Microbial Restoration, Fire & Smoke Restoration, Odor Control, Journeyman Textile Cleaner, Carpet Cleaning, and Upholstery & Fabric which ensures you have come to the right place.

 There are 2 types of Mold Tests that we can perform to determine "if" you have mold and what type of mold, as well as the severity of your situation.

 1. Swab Test: Swab Testing provides instant on site results and is usually performed when you can see physical mold growth.
 This test includes 3 swabs for$189.99.
 Additional swabs can be purchased for $10.00 each.

 2. Air Quality: Air Quality testing provides a detailed lab report.
 This form of mold testing is performed when mold is suspected with no visible growth.
 Air Quality Testing includes 2 cartridges for $289.99.
 One of the cartridges is collected outside for a controlled specimen, the other cartridge is collected inside the suspected level/area of the home.
 Additional cartridges can be purchased for $99.99 each.
 Lab results will be provided in 3-5 business days.
 Both of these tests will help to determine what type of remediation work will need to be performed.
 This will help to determine the source of your situation so that it can be fixed to prevent from further damage.